cicirello/rho-mu/README.md

 ## UML Class Diagram

-This class diagram summarizes the classes of &rho;&mu; in relation to Java 17's hierarchy of `RandomGenerator` interfaces.
+This class diagram summarizes the public classes of &rho;&mu; in relation to Java 17's hierarchy of `RandomGenerator` interfaces.
 Note that for brevity in the diagram, methods are omitted.
 Each class and interface in the diagram is a clickable link to the javadoc page that documents it either within the [documentation of &rho;&mu;](https://rho-mu.cicirello.org/api/)